 - User adoption

-- Percentage of users who act based on your promotion, such as clicking on an ad to learn about the product
+- Percentage of users who act based on your promotion (e.g., clicking an ad to learn about the product)

 - Customer retention or churn rate

 2. Does it connect to business goals?

 - The lifetime value of the average customer

 - The average revenue per customer

 3. Does it align with your North Star?

 - Bounce rate

 - Number of active users

 When choosing metrics, aim for quality over quantity by focusing on your product and company’s right data and nothing more.
 When you only measure what you truly need, you avoid getting lost in irrelevant data, which tends to throw teams off track.